 Only one application per Project Leader (PL) will be considered.
-Investigators may receive funding on up to a maximum of two ArcticNet projects per fiscal year as a Co-Investigator.
+Applicants may also receive funding on up to a maximum of two ArcticNet projects per fiscal year as a Co-Lead/Researchers.

 ArcticNet is committed to furthering equity, diversity and inclusion.
 Applicants are strongly encouraged to review the ArcticNet's Equity, Diversity and Inclusion (EDI) Strategy and incorporate EDI practices into their project, particularly in the composition of the project team.